Ukrainian Piroshki (Cherry-Filled Sweet Buns)

 • Zapekanka – This zapekanka recipe is a Ukrainian classic!
 This baked rice pudding’s sweet, satisfyingly soft, and smooth texture makes it a perfect choice for a comforting family treat.

-• Paska - Paska is a traditional Easter bread, and my recipe will give you adorable cupcake-sized versions of them that are perfect for kids!
+• Paska – Paska is a traditional Easter bread, and my recipe will give you adorable cupcake-sized versions of it that are perfect for kids!

 • Nalisniki – Nalisniki are soft, melt-in-your-mouth Ukrainian crepes that feature a tasty and sweet cheese filling flavored with vanilla.